Menopause, the Nervous System and the Quiet Medicine of Scent

 🌿 Permission to slow down without guilt

 Because you’re not lazy.
-You’re not broken.

-You’re exhausted — and worthy of care.
+You’re exhausted, and worthy of care.

 With Warmth & Wild Wisdom